 Sofia-capital Bulgaria Travel Guide

 - Rila Monastery: Approximately a 2-hour drive south of Sofia.
 This UNESCO World Heritage site is Bulgaria's largest and most famous Eastern Orthodox monastery.
-It showcases beautiful frescoes, unique architecture, and a peaceful, spiritual atmosphere.
+It features beautiful frescoes, unique architecture, and a peaceful, spiritual atmosphere.

-- Koprivshtitsa: Roughly a 1.5-hour go east.
+- Koprivshtitsa: Approximately a 1.5-hour go east.
 This historic town is renowned for its beautifully preserved 19th-century Bulgarian Revival architecture and its significant role in the April Uprising against Ottoman rule.
 It has the feel of stepping back in time.

 - Koprivshtitsa: Trains and buses provide access, though less frequently than to Plovdiv.
 Organized tours or a rental car offer more straightforward routes.